-Sample crafts at nation’s oldest Native American cooperative
+Sample craft at nation’s oldest Native American cooperative

 Brought to life in 1946, Qualla Arts and Crafts Mutual is the nation’s oldest and foremost Native American cooperative.
 You would expect, perhaps, some fine Cherokee art and functional craft pieces; what you get on the whole is wondrous.